open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 ### For addon deployers

-Once the managed cluster is imported to the hub in `Hosted` mode, we propose to add an annotation `addon.open-cluster-management.io/hosting-cluster-name` for `ManagedClusterAddon` to indicate the addon should be deployed in Hosted mode, and the value of the annotation is the hosting cluster which
+Once the managed cluster is imported to the hub in `Hosted` mode, the addon deployers can choose to run addon in Hosted mode or Default mode, By default the addon agent will run on the managed cluster(Default mode), the addon deployers can add an annotation `addon.open-cluster-management.io/hosting-cluster-name` for `ManagedClusterAddon` so that the addon agent will be deployed on the certain hosting cluster(Hosted mode), the value of the annotation is the hosting cluster which should:
-should:
 - be a managed cluster of the hub as well
 - be the same cluster where the managed cluster klusterlet(registration-agent & work-agent) runs